Matsyir/pvp-performance-tracker/README.md

 Since these are currently the only specified spells, anything that isn't a multi-target ancient spell will use ice blitz damage to avoid being completely off.

 ## Known issues
+- Occasionally, certain attacks won't be counted when attacking each other at the same time, since their animation will be cancelled and the attack will go undetected.
+Since attack styles are currently determined using animations, I don't think it's possible to fix at the moment.
+This has mostly been seen with Ahrim's staff, but it's a rare occurence.
 - **Double deaths *not* on the same tick are not tracked.** This can be fixed using the onPlayerDeath event - it's changing how the existing code works around deaths that is tricky.
 - **Darts will often not get counted** as their animation lasts longer than their attack so the animation doesn't change in line with the attacks.
 I don't think this can currently be fixed with how attack styles are determined.
 This probably happens with other fast weapons I haven't found yet.
 Blowpipe works fine.
 - There is no attempt to support multi at the moment, but I would assume it works to a certain extent, on 1 opponent at a time.